MicrosoftDocs/powerapps-docs/powerapps-docs/user/modern-fluent-design.md

 :::image type="content" source="media/modern-fields.png" alt-text="Fields in a model-driven app that has the modern, refreshed look.":::

 ### Dashboard page
-The system dashboard page with independent subgrids and charts has been updated to use he new command bar and has section styling similar to the Form and View pages.
-When modern experience is enabled or when using monthly channel, the system dashboard grids use the new [Power Apps grid control](../maker/model-driven-apps/the-power-apps-grid-control.md).
+The system dashboard page with independent subgrids and charts has been updated to use the new command bar and has section styling similar to the Form and View pages.
+When the modern experience is enabled or when using monthly channel, the system dashboard grids use the new [Power Apps grid control](../maker/model-driven-apps/the-power-apps-grid-control.md).
 The new grid is not otherwise enabled by default.

 :::image type="content" source="media/modern-system-dashboard.png" alt-text="System dashboard page with the modern, refreshed look.":::